 Graduate Medical Education

-AACOM strongly supports programs that promote medical education, particularly innovative programs designed to better prepare physicians for quality care of patients and to improve the health of communities in the 21st century.
-Federal graduate medical education (GME) funding is critical to ensure the stability and continuity of both the nation’s medical residency training programs that produce future physicians and the health care system that provides care to our nation’s citizens.
-AACOM supports the following:
+AACOM strongly supports programs that promote medical education, particularly innovative programs designed to better prepare physicians to provide high quality care to patients and improve the health of communities in the 21st century.
+Federal graduate medical education (GME) funding is critical to ensure the stability and continuity of both the nation’s medical residency training programs that produce future physicians and the health care system that provides care to our nation.
+In pursuit of this priority, efforts will include:

-- Preservation of federal GME funding.
-AACOM believes that cuts to GME will ultimately increase, not decrease, health care costs.
+- Preserving Medicare GME funding, as any cuts to GME will ultimately increase, not decrease, health care costs;

-- GME funding that is directly associated with health care workforce needs.
-Meeting the health care needs of a growing, aging, and diverse population will require an expanded physician workforce.
+- Associating GME funding directly with workforce needs to meet the health care needs of a growing, aging, and diverse population.

-AACOM strongly supports federal health care workforce policies intended to ensure an adequately-trained physician workforce to meet the heath care needs in the 21st century.
-AACOM supports the following:
+AACOM advances federal health care workforce policies intended to support an adequately trained and culturally competent physician workforce to meet all patients’ health care needs in the 21st century.
+In pursuit of this priority, efforts will include:

-- Health care workforce data production, analysis, and oversight to ensure that investments in the future of health care appropriately address the areas of greatest need.
-This includes support for funding the National Health Care Workforce Commission, which was previously authorized by Congress.
+- Targeting healthcare workforce data production, analysis, and oversight to ensure that investments in the future of healthcare appropriately address the demographic and geographical areas of greatest need.

 Medical Students and Federal Student Financial Aid

-AACOM recognizes the significant student loan debt burden osteopathic medical students and graduates shoulder, as well as the overall impact this has on students pursuing primary care and other needed specialties.
-In the 2015-16 academic year, osteopathic medical schools educated nearly 26,000 U.S. medical students – more than 23 percent of all U.S. medical students.
-As osteopathic medical student debt rises, addressing accruing interest on federal loans over which considerably inflates the overall cost of medical student debt must be addressed.
-A majority of these students are also entering medical school with high debt from their undergraduate education, further exacerbating their loan debt after graduation into residency.
+AACOM recognizes the significant student loan debt burden osteopathic medical students and graduates shoulder, as well as the overall impact this has on students pursuing primary care and other critical specialties.
+As osteopathic medical student debt rises, addressing accruing interest on federal loans, which considerably inflates the overall cost of medical student debt, must be addressed.
+Many of these students are also entering medical school with high debt from their undergraduate education, further exacerbating their loan debt after graduation into residency.
 In pursuit of this priority, efforts will include:

-- Reinstating the in-school interest subsidy for graduate students on Federal Stafford Loans which was eliminated in the Budget Control Act of 2011.
+- Reinstating the in-school interest subsidy for graduate students on Federal Stafford Loans;

-- Working to ensure that U.S. medical students and schools are well-served by the Title IV federal financial aid programs as well as supporting requirements that all foreign medical schools be held to the same standards and accountability as U.S. medical schools in order to qualify to receive Title IV federal financial aid.
+- Requiring foreign medical schools to meet the same standards and accountability as U.S. medical schools to qualify to receive Title IV federal financial aid.